mCRL2org/mCRL2/doc/sphinx/source/user_manual/prerequisites.rst

      - Win32 development tools

-     Alternatively, one can install *Microsoft Visual C++ Express 2010* or a more recent or costly version of Visual Studio.
+     Alternatively, one can install *Microsoft Visual C++ Express 2010* or a more recent or complete version of Visual Studio.
    - |cmake|_ or higher.

    We will assume that there is a command prompt available that performs the